ma-b/hirsch-walks/Spindles/docs/src/index.md

 Spindles play an important role in the [construction of counterexamples](https://arxiv.org/abs/1006.2814) to the [Hirsch conjecture](https://en.wikipedia.org/wiki/Hirsch_conjecture).
 In fact, a computational analysis of these counterexamples was the main driver of the development of *Spindles.jl*.
 More details can be found in [this tutorial](@ref "Spindles and the Hirsch conjecture I").

 ### Who is this package for?
-*Spindles.jl* is built as a lightweight toolkit for basic computational tasks in polyhedral research.
-Even though the package was born out of a research project focused on spindles, its implementation is not specific to this special class of polytopes at all.
-In fact, it allows for representing and analyzing any polytope.
+Even though the package was born out of polyhedral research on spindles, its implementation is not specific to this special class of polytopes at all.
+In fact, *Spindles.jl* allows for representing and analyzing any polytope.
-For example, *Spindles.jl* implements lightweight (and mostly combinatorial) algorithms to enumerate and count faces, compute the dimension, or detect redundancy in a given linear description of a polytope.
+For example, the package implements lightweight (and mostly combinatorial) algorithms to enumerate and count faces, compute the dimension, or detect redundancy in a given linear description of a polytope.

-Of course, there are many great (and free) software packages and libraries for manipulating polyhedra that offer much more than *Spindles.jl* does.
-A (non-exhaustive) list of examples from the Julia ecosystem is:
+Of course, there are many great and free software packages and libraries for manipulating polyhedra.
+Here is a non-exhaustive list of examples from the Julia ecosystem:
 * [Polyhedra.jl](https://github.com/JuliaPolyhedra/Polyhedra.jl): Implements the [double description method](https://juliapolyhedra.github.io/Polyhedra.jl/stable/polyhedron/#Polyhedra.doubledescription)
   for converting representations of polyhedra into each other.
 Also provides an interface to many other libraries for polyhedral computations, see the [JuliaPolyhedra website](https://juliapolyhedra.github.io/).
 * [Polymake.jl](https://github.com/oscar-system/Polymake.jl): Julia wrapper for [polymake](https://polymake.org/doku.php) and part of the [OSCAR computer algebra system](https://www.oscar-system.org/).
 * [CDDLib.jl](https://github.com/JuliaPolyhedra/CDDLib.jl): Julia wrapper for [cdd](https://people.inf.ethz.ch/fukudak/cdd_home/).
 * [LRSLib.jl](https://github.com/JuliaPolyhedra/LRSLib.jl): Julia wrapper for [lrs](https://cgm.cs.mcgill.ca/~avis/C/lrs.html).
-The latter two are examples of libraries that can also be used with [Polyhedra.jl](https://github.com/JuliaPolyhedra/Polyhedra.jl), as a couple of others listed on the [JuliaPolyhedra website](https://juliapolyhedra.github.io/).
+The latter two are examples of libraries that can also be used with [Polyhedra.jl](https://github.com/JuliaPolyhedra/Polyhedra.jl), as can a couple of others listed on the [JuliaPolyhedra website](https://juliapolyhedra.github.io/).

 !!! note
-    It should be noted that *Spindles.jl* currently relies on [Polyhedra.jl](https://github.com/JuliaPolyhedra/Polyhedra.jl) to convert a polytope given by a system of linear inequalities into a list of its vertices and vice versa.
+    *Spindles.jl* currently relies on [Polyhedra.jl](https://github.com/JuliaPolyhedra/Polyhedra.jl) to convert a polytope given by a system of linear inequalities into a list of its vertices and vice versa.

-See the [full API reference](@ref "Index") for more technical details on the package design and its functionalities.
+See the [full API reference](@ref "API Index") for more technical details on the package design and its functionalities.

 ---